taocode/hugo-theme-windicss-starter/exampleSite/content/_index.md

 ## Why?

-TailwindCSS takes over 20 seconds on development startup and build using the recommended Hugo pipes PostCSS integration.
-Similarly, there's a heafty multi-second delay penalty anytime TailwindCSS needs to rebuild all its classes.
+TailwindCSS was taking over 20 seconds on development startup and build using the recommended Hugo pipes PostCSS integration.
+This was a much older version of Tailwind, v2 days.
+Similarly, there wa a heafty multi-second delay penalty anytime TailwindCSS needs to rebuild all its classes.

 **I ❤️ TailwindCSS but that's *too slow* to be fun.**